 I admit that I was getting disappointed with God.
 I would cry every time my period would come.
 It pierced my heart when people would ask why we were not getting pregnant and received their suggestions on what we should do.
 There was a year that everyone around me was getting pregnant (even my own dog!)… but I remained barren.
 It came to a point that I needed to blame someone why I was not conceiving… I started to blame my husband because at that time he was not open to get himself checked.
 I wondered why God was not granting our request… I was getting bitter towards God that I’d say “I don’t care if I don’t get pregnant”.
 Truthfully that was the total opposite.
 I did care.

 God never gave up on me though.
 God was working on me, stretching my faith muscles.
-Through His Word he reminded me of Hannah.
-Years she was barren, mocked for being childless, and she too cried to God.
+Through His Word He reminded me of Hannah.
+For years she was barren and mocked for being childless.
+She too cried to God.
 Her account is found in the book of 1 Samuel 1.

 v 10 “Hannah was in deep anguish, crying bitterly as she prayed to the Lord.”

 But after Hannah cried to the Lord, she left this concern in faith, not in doubt or bitterness.
 After Eli (the priest) saw her in the temple crying he pronounced a blessing to her and she left no longer depressed.

 v 18 “Then she went back and began to eat again, and she was no longer sad”